-Evolving state, local and federal operating guidance along with uncertain and rapidly changing revenue projections and fiscal information coming from our state contracting and governing agencies made FY22 a year of significant financial challenge.
+An evolving state, local and federal fiscal climate resulted in rapidly changing revenue projections throughout the year and uncertain fiscal information coming from our state contracting and governing agencies made FY23 a challenging year for budgeting.
 Balancing the needs of our students, consumers and staff with the realities and ambiguities of the information coming from our contracted revenue streams created a difficult business climate for a self-sustaining organization such as ours.
-SMEC continues to advocate, along with other Collaboratives statewide, for designated funding for facilities, workforce stability and program enhancement and we look forward to a return to stability and fiscal clarity in FY23.
+SMEC continues to advocate statewide, along other Educational Collaboratives, for designated funding for Collaborative facilities, workforce stability and program enhancement and we look forward to a return to fiscal clarity in FY24.